bcgov/nr-spar-oracle-api/CONTRIBUTING.md

 [this page](https://plugins.jetbrains.com/plugin/8527-google-java-format)
 or search directly on the IDE Plugins menu.

+You can check your code before submitting with `./mvnw --no-transfer-progress checkstyle:checkstyle -Dcheckstyle.skip=false --file pom.xml`

 ## Run this application

 After setting up your environment you might want to see this service running.